 If you do not use or cannot use the Esri cloud deployment tools to create the database, and you want to create a geodatabase in any of the supported database-as-a-service offerings listed above, you must use the Enable Enterprise Geodatabase geoprocessing tool to create a geodatabase.
 Do not use the Create Enterprise Geodatabase tool.

 Operating system authenticated connections are not supported from ArcGIS clients to database-as-a-service offerings.
+Microsoft Azure Active Directory options are available when connecting to Azure SQL Database or Azure SQL Managed Instance.

 Supported cloud data warehouses